Find Houses and Locate Prospects

 Let’s talk about how to find houses and locate good prospects.

 What’s a good prospect?
-It’s a vacant house in an area where houses are selling.
-Where there’s pride of ownership.
+It’s a vacant house in an area where houses are selling, where there’s pride of ownership.
 The lawns are kept up nice, the house is already in nice shape, and even though you might not be willing to live there yourself, others will.
-This thinking is important, regardless of your exit strategy, which we will cover later.
+Thinking like this is important, regardless of your exit strategy, which we will cover later.

 What are some causes of houses ending up vacant and neglected?

 - Transfer and unable to sell before going

 - Expired realtor listing

 - And many, many more